 But Niles argues that this seemingly unanimous celebration should be looked at skeptically.
 In particular, he says Sound Transit had originally promised far greater ridership for the rail line when first selling it back in 1996, making any argument that the line is exceeding expectations baseless.

-Niles also argues that the packed rail cars that riders are experiencing on Link Light Rail is actually further proof of Sound Transit mismanagement, saying they raise questions of whether the agency will be able to actually deliver a built-out system that doesn’t leave people standing on the platform, unable to get on the train.
+Niles also argues that the packed rail cars that riders are experiencing on Link Light Rail (interpreted by many as a vote of confidence in the system) is actually further proof of Sound Transit mismanagement, saying they raise questions of whether the agency will be able to actually deliver a built-out system that doesn’t leave people standing on the platform, unable to get on the train.

 “All I’m saying is, I’m not impressed with how it’s all starting off,” he says.
 “I think there’s uncertainty, more than anything else.”